MohsenSafari83/Supervised-Learning-/README.md

 ---

-## 🎯 Objectives
+## Objectives
-- ✏️ Explain the theory of key classification and Linear Regression algorithms in
+-  Explain the theory of key classification and Linear Regression algorithms in
-- 📊 Provide hands-on examples with **charts and visualizations**
+-  Provide hands-on examples with **charts and visualizations**
-- ⚖️ Compare algorithms in terms of **performance and use cases**
+-  Compare algorithms in terms of **performance and use cases**
-- 📈 Explore tools for evaluating **accuracy** and **effectiveness**
+-  Explore tools for evaluating **accuracy** and **effectiveness**

 ---

-## 📚 Topics Covered
+##  Topics Covered
-- 📝 Introduction to supervised learning
+- 🔹Introduction to supervised learning
 - 🔹 Linear Regression
 - 🔹 Logistic Regression
 - 🔹 Support Vector Machines (SVM)
-- 🌳 Decision Trees and Random Forests
+- 🔹 Ensemble Learning
 - 📏 Evaluation metrics: Accuracy, Precision, Recall, F1, ROC, AUC

 ---

-## 💡 Examples
+##  Examples
 Each algorithm will be explained with:
 - A **simple example** using small synthetic or real datasets
 - **Step-by-step explanations**